hiyali/k8s-handbook/README.md

 # k8s-101
-> Quick deep dive in kubernetes.
+> A quick look at Kubernetes

 ## K8s objects